DaveStaudenmaier/DaveStaudenmaier.github.io/_posts/2020-06-21-http-interceptor.md

 export class AppModule { }
 ```

-Then go to the new service, `data.service.ts` and add HttpClient
+Then go to the new service, `data.service.ts`, and add HttpClient:

 ```typescript
 import { Injectable } from '@angular/core';